-In a database, the optimizer attempts to generate the optimal execution plan for every SQL query it receives, and generating the best execution plan often requires up-to-date and accurate statistics as well as precise row count estimates.
-Statistics here refer to optimizer statistics, which are a set of data describing information about tables and columns in the database.
-They are a crucial part of the cost model that selects the best execution plan.
-The optimizer cost model relies on the statistics of objects involved in the query—such as tables, columns, and predicates—to select and optimize execution plans.
-Accurate and effective statistics help the optimizer choose the optimal execution plan.
+In databases, the optimizer tries to generate the optimal execution plan for each SQL query, and accurate row count estimation and real-time effective statistics are usually required.
+Statistics actually refer to optimizer statistics, which is a collection of data describing the information about tables and columns in the database.
+It is a crucial part of the cost model for selecting the optimal execution plan.
+The optimizer cost model depends on the statistics of objects such as tables, columns, and predicates involved in a query to select and optimize execution plans.
+Accurate statistics help the optimizer select the optimal execution plan.

-OceanBase supports various types of statistics, including table-level and column-level basic statistics, as well as histograms.
-It also provides multiple collection strategies, such as scheduled automatic collection, manual collection, online collection, and automatic asynchronous collection when statistics become severely outdated.
-In most systems, users generally do not need to worry about the specifics of statistics, because the optimizer regularly runs tasks to collect statistics for tables that need updating.
-However, in analytical processing (AP) scenarios, there may be some very large tables or tables that require real-time queries after large-scale updates.
-In these cases, the default statistics collection strategy may not be able to collect statistics in time, which can affect the generation of execution plans.
-The following sections will introduce targeted approaches for collecting statistics in certain AP scenarios.
+OceanBase Database supports basic statistics and histograms at the table and column levels, and provides collection strategies such as scheduled automatic collection, manual collection, online collection, and asynchronous collection when statistics seriously expire.
+In most systems, you usually do not need to worry about statistics because the optimizer regularly performs tasks to collect statistics on tables that need to be updated.
+However, in AP scenarios, there may be some super-large tables or tables that require batch updates followed by real-time queries.
+In such cases, the default statistics collection strategy may fail to collect statistics in a timely manner, which affects the plan generation.
+The following sections describe how to collect statistics in some AP scenarios.

 Overview